-Note that decreasing the range of your wireless network may be beneficial, as long as the decreased range is sufficient for your needs.
+Decreasing the range of your wireless network may be beneficial, as long as the decreased range is sufficient for your needs.
 By limiting your network's range, you reduce interference with other networks and make it harder for unwanted users to find and connect to your network.